ramezanpour/ramezanpour.net/about.markdown

 My preferred text editors of choice are VSCode and vim.
 I use VSCode because vim doesn't support Persian language as good as VSCode does.
 I have also published [my .vimrc and some other configuration files](https://github.com/ramezanpour/dotfiles) on GitHub.

 This blog is supposed to be my dairy.
 Whenever I learn a new thing, I will publish it here.
-It also worths noting that all of the opinions on this blog is my own.
+It also worths noting that all of opinions here are my own.

 Last but not least, this blog is proudly powered by [Jekyll](https://jekyllrb.com/).